sadanandpai/git-guide/README.md

 ### 21. I have many commits.
 How can I transform them into a single commit (squash)?

 Converting multiple commits into one is known as **Squashing**.
-We will achieve this by rebasing with the help of interactive feature of editor (VSCode).
+We will achieve this by rebasing with the help of the interactive feature of the editor (VSCode).
 This will be both easier and simple.

-- Run `git rebase -i HEAD~<n>` (here n refers to number of commits to squash)
+- Run `git rebase -i HEAD~<n>` (where n refers to the number of commits to squash)
-- Mark all the commits as 'Sqaush' except the oldest one
+- Mark all the commits as 'Squash' except the oldest one
 - Click on 'Start rebase'
 - Enter the commit message